octet-stream/eri/readme.md

 | `demo.stop`   | Stops demo application and removed container  |
 | `turbo dev`   | Starts all packages in dev mode               |
 | `turbo build` | Runs `build` script for all packages          |

-## Demo

-You can run demo application with non-persistent database in just a few steps:

-1. Create `.env.demo.local` file and fill it with required parameters
-2. Run `pnpm demo.start` command
-3. Open http://localhost:1337/admin to create admin account